Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane

-Next, we show that the GFH algorithm pushes the boundary of scenarios that can be tackled with offensive traffic planning far beyond what is possible with state-of-the-art methods.
-To also answer, how \enquote{optimal} the GFH results are, we compare GFH against an ILP solver since Eq.~\ref{eq:objective_weighted_max_color} and the required conflict-freeness for candidates in \(\mathbf{G}(p')\) can be expressed with linear expressions.
-We saved the conflict graph instances from the last four processing steps from Fig.~\ref{fig:eval_compare:cummulative}---presumably the largest conflict graphs in each scenario---to disk, and solved the corresponding ILP instances with a tool-chain using Julia~\cite{doi:10.1137/141000671}, JuMP~\cite{DunningHuchetteLubin2017} and Gurobi v9.1.1~\cite{gurobi}.
-The ILP solver had a runtime limit of \SI{5}{\minute} (GFH max=\SI{8.3}{\second}), and GFH and ILP solver were limited to using 16 threads.
-Due to the higher memory requirements (up to \SI{56.694}{\giga\byte}) of the ILP tool chain, we used a server-grade computer with two AMD EPYC 7401 processors (each 24 cores) and \SI{256}{\giga\byte} RAM.
-Fig.~\ref{fig:eval_compare:delta} plots for each processing step the relative difference in the number of rejected new flows \(\Delta \text{rejects} = \frac{\text{rejects GFH}-\text{rejects ILP} }{\text{new flows (total)}}\) over the number of candidate configurations in the conflict graph.
+For this comparison, we saved the conflict graph instances from the last four planning rounds from Fig.~\ref{fig:eval_compare:cummulative}---presumably the largest conflict graphs in each scenario---to disk, and solved the corresponding ILP instances with a tool-chain using Julia~\cite{bezansonJulia2017}, JuMP~\cite{DunningHuchetteLubin2017} and Gurobi v9.1.1~\cite{gurobi}.
+The ILP solver had a runtime limit of \SI{5}{\minute} (for comparison, the max.
+GFH runtime was \SI{8.3}{\second}).
+Due to the higher memory requirements (up to \SI{56.694}{\giga\byte}) of the ILP tool chain, we used a server-grade computer with two AMD EPYC 7401 processors (each 24 cores) and \SI{256}{\giga\byte} RAM, but both, GFH and ILP solver, were limited to using max.
+16 threads as in the other evaluations.

+Fig.~\ref{fig:eval_compare:delta} plots for each planning round the relative difference in the number of rejected new flows \(\Delta \text{rejects} = \frac{\text{rejects GFH}-\text{rejects ILP} }{\text{new flows (total)}}\) over the number of candidate configurations in the conflict graph.
 If the ILP solver rejected fewer flows, i.e., computed a better result we have \(\Delta \text{rejects}>0\), and vice-versa.
 In Fig.~\ref{fig:eval_compare:delta}, the ILP solver could provide better solutions for small conflict graphs, and, except for a few outliers where GFH reverted to the result from the first phase, the advantage of the ILP over GFH is small.
-Yet, once conflict graphs contain 30'000 or more candidate configurations, the ILP solver frequently hits the time-limit (for 0\% pinned flows: GFH avg=\SI{4.9}{\second}\(\pm\)\SI{1.8}{\second}; ILP avg=\SI{290.7}{\second}\(\pm\)\SI{71.4}{\second}) and cannot produce a traffic plan which admits many new flows.
-This means, that offensive traffic planning is limited to either small scenarios or a small fraction of the flows (cf. pinning 80\% of all flows) without the GFH algorithm.
+Yet, once conflict graphs contain 30,000 or more candidate configurations, the ILP solver frequently hits the time-limit (for 0\% pinned flows: GFH avg=\SI{4.9}{\second}\(\pm\)\SI{1.8}{\second}; ILP avg=\SI{290.7}{\second}\(\pm\)\SI{71.4}{\second}) and would reject most new flows.
+This means even if we factor in the performance benefits of the conflict graph modeling itself (cf.~\cite{falkTimeTriggeredTrafficPlanning2020}), the GFH algorithm pushes the boundaries for offensive traffic planning further out compared to state-of-the-art exact approaches (in this case, integer linear programming) which are limited to either small scenarios or a small fraction of reconfigurable flows (cf. pinning 80\% of all flows).